-This Is The Trump Administration's Plan For Dealing With Russia
+The Trump Administration Has A New Plan For Dealing With Russia

 “Right now, US-Russia relations are in the gutter,” a senior State Department official familiar with the framework told BuzzFeed News.
 “We want to make sure it doesn’t flush into the sewer.”

-The framework, a classified document that hasn't previously been revealed, has become the source of anxious speculation by US allies still puzzled about Trump's commitment to deterring Russia and bolstering NATO allies even after his endorsement of the military alliance’s principle of collective defense.
+The framework, a classified document that hasn't previously been revealed, has become the source of anxious speculation by US allies still puzzled about Trump's commitment to deterring Russia and bolstering NATO allies, even after his endorsement of the military alliance’s principle of collective defense.

 The first pillar of the framework, a US official said, is to convey to Moscow that aggressive actions against the United States are a losing proposition that will be counterproductive for both sides.
 When Russia takes bold actions against American interests, such as sending arms to the Taliban in Afghanistan or harassing US diplomats in Moscow, Washington will push back.

-The second pillar is to engage on issues that are of strategic interest to the United States, including the long-running civil war in Syria, North Korea's rapidly developing nuclear weapons program and cyber security and cyber-espionage, a US official said.
-Tillerson wants to reverse Moscow’s recent boost in trade with North Korea following some modest successes in getting China to ban imports of coal from the rogue nation.
-He is also seeking better coordination with Russia against ISIS in Syria, though it is unclear how that might be achieved.
-The two Cold War foes also maintain an increasingly sophisticated arsenal of cyber weapons but lack a mutual understanding of what’s fair game and what isn’t.
+The second pillar is to engage on issues that are of strategic interest to the United States, including the long-running civil war in Syria, North Korea's rapidly developing nuclear weapons program, and cybersecurity and cyberespionage, a US official said.
+Tillerson wants to reverse Moscow’s recent boost in trade with North Korea following some modest success in getting China to ban imports of coal from the rogue nation.
+He is seeking better coordination with Russia in Syria against ISIS, although it is unclear how that might be achieved.
+The two Cold War foes also maintain an increasingly sophisticated arsenal of cyberweapons, but lack a mutual understanding of what’s fair game and what isn’t.

-The third pillar of Tillerson’s framework emphasizes the importance of "strategic stability" with Russia, an ambiguous umbrella term that encompasses a range of long term mutual geopolitical goals.
+The third pillar of Tillerson’s framework emphasizes the importance of "strategic stability" with Russia, an ambiguous umbrella term that encompasses a range of long-term mutual geopolitical goals.

 “It's a mixture of pushing back and also engaging on issues where there might be convergence,” said Steven Pifer, a former US ambassador to Ukraine and a scholar at the Brookings Institution, after reviewing a framework summary.

-Pifer said the framework is similar to a four-point strategy for dealing with Russia the Obama administration created in 2015 after the Ukraine crisis upended efforts to “reset” relations with the Kremlin.
-The difficulty, he said, is knowing whether Trump will adhere to it or pursue a more ambitious grand bargain with Russia that gives deference to Moscow’s sphere of influence in Eastern Europe.
+Pifer said the framework is similar to a four-point strategy for dealing with Russia that the Obama administration created in 2015, after the Ukraine crisis upended efforts to “reset” relations with the Kremlin.
+The difficulty, he said, is knowing whether Trump will adhere to it or pursue a more ambitious grand bargain with Russia that shows deference to Moscow’s sphere of influence in Eastern Europe.
 “We’re talking about a Tillerson document,” he said.
 “If we’ve learned anything over the last four months, it’s that the president could throw it out at any moment.”

 James Carafano, a defense expert who worked on the Trump transition team, defended the framework as a clever tool for Tillerson to show his boss the limits of engagement with Putin.